 For example, questions at the structural level could include:

-- What words or phrases does the narrator repeat, and how does that affect the tone of this passage?
+- What words or phrases does the narrator repeat, and how do they affect the tone of this passage?

 - Are there any analogies or metaphors?
 What do they mean?